A Day in The Life

 Her Majesty The Queen is woken by her personal maid with morning tea, which has milk and no sugar.
-The maid fills The Queen's bath and checks temperature with thermometer.
+The maid fills The Queen's bath and checks the temperature with a thermometer.

 The Queen takes breakfast in the Sun Lounge, her favourite room on the ship.

 Coffee break and a chance for The Queen to view the chart in the Sun Lounge showing Britannia's position and distance travelled overnight.